jonahschueller/votd/functions/api/README.md

 curl <api-endpoint>/polls/search/?keywords=Guitar&keywords=music
 ```

-This query will give you polls that either contain the work _guitar_ or _music_.
+This query will give you polls that either contain the word _guitar_ or _music_.

 _limit:_ The limit parameter will limit the amount of polls the API sends to you.
 The overall maximum is 50 polls.